We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

-\textbf{System Implementation.} We have deployed our prototype system mentioned in Section~\ref{sec:current_system} in the Taobao display advertising platform since February 2020.
-The detailed implementation of the system includes three main components: First, we maintain two individual databases for bid optimization module and crowd optimization module that store (crowd, bid) items to be recommended for different ads, the recommended items are updated each day.
-Second, we implement a bid simulator, which leverages the database about advertisers' bidding logs sampled from online auctions, to predict the advertising performance using a specific bidding strategy.
-Finally, we maintain a database that stores the real-time advertising performance of the advertisers, this database also shows the real-time advertising performance to advertisers in the dashboard of the ad platform.
+\textbf{System Implementation.} We have deployed our prototype recommender system mentioned in Section~\ref{sec:current_system} in the Taobao display advertising platform since February 2020.
+The detailed implementation of the system includes three main components: First, we maintain two individual databases for the bid optimization module and the targeted user optimization module, which store recommended items (e.g. targeted users and corresponding bids) for different ads.
+The recommended items in the two databases are updated daily.
+Second, we implement a ad auction simulator, which uses advertisers' bidding logs sampled from online auctions to predict the advertising performance using a specific bidding strategy with certain optimization objectives and constraints.
+Finally, we maintain a database that stores the realized advertising performance of the advertisers.

-When the advertiser visits the recommendation page, the recommender system first selects the ad’s profile and its current advertising performance.
-Then the system selects the recommended strategies (i.e. (crowd, bid)) for each ad and predicts the advertising performance of these strategies by the bid simulator.
-Finally, the system shows these recommendations to the advertiser.
-The advertisers can directly adopt the recommendation, and the system would take effect the adopted recommendations.
+When an advertiser issues a request of strategy recommendation, the recommender system selects the recommended strategies based on the bandit algorithm, and predicts the advertising performance of these strategies using the ad auction simulator.
+Then the system ranks the recommended strategies based on some rules on the advertising performance and shows the top-K recommendations to the advertiser, together with the corresponding advertising performance.
+Once the advertiser adopts some recommendations, the system would carry out the adopted recommended strategy immediately.